Is It Right For You?

 Faster, Easier, Cheaper Process with Egg Freezing

 Egg donation conventionally required the IVF cycle to be fresh and suppressed for both donor and recipient for a considerable amount of time.
 The latest technology simplifies the procedure by making it possible to freeze the eggs.
-As the best fertility specialist in Tucson, the Arizona Center for Reproductive Endocrinology & Infertility provides state-of-the art egg donation processes, which don’t require the inconvenient syncing of the donor and recipient’s cycles.
+The Arizona Center for Reproductive Endocrinology & Infertility provides state-of-the art egg donation processes, which doesn’t require the inconvenient syncing of the donor and recipient’s cycles.
 This accelerates the process and you can expect the embryo transfer to be done in just 3 weeks.
 Furthermore, the freezing also makes the process a lot more affordable for the recipient.

 Call Us Today